10 Free Conflict Resolution Worksheets for Couples

 Created by Experts.
 100% Science-based.

 Our toolkit contains invaluable tools for practitioners, coaches, and other professionals.
-In fact, the Positive Psychology Toolkit© contains over 400 tools, many of which are highly applicable to conflict resolution.
+The Positive Psychology Toolkit© contains over 500 tools, many of which are highly applicable to conflict resolution.

 1. Giving Negative Feedback Positively

-If you’re looking for more science-based ways to help others communicate better, this collection contains 17 validated positive communication tools for practitioners.
+If you’re looking for more science-based ways to help others communicate better, consider this collection of 17 validated positive communication tools for practitioners.
 Use them to help others improve their communication skills and form deeper and more positive relationships.

 A Take-Home Message

-We hope you enjoyed reading this article.
-Don’t forget to download our three Positive Communication Exercises (PDF) for free.
+We hope you benefited from this article.
+Don’t forget to download our five positive psychology tools for free.

 • Heitler, S., & Hirsch, A. H. (2003).
 The power of two workbook: Communication skills for a strong & loving marriage.
 New Harbinger.